Mahmovdsayed/Mahmovdsayed/README.md

 ###

-<p align="left">I'm Mahmoud from Egypt<br><br>Front-end developer with 1 year of experience in React.js and Next.js.
-I’m focused on building responsive web applications and am eager to gain professional experience and contribute to innovative projects.<br><br>- 🔭 I’m working as MERN STACK DEVELOPER<br>- 📚 I'm currently learning react-native</p>
+<p align="left">I'm Mahmoud from Egypt<br><br>Full-stack developer with expertise in React.js, Next.js, and Node.js.
+With 2 years of experience, I specialize in creating responsive web applications and scalable backend solutions.
+I’m passionate about contributing to impactful and innovative projects.<br><br>- 🔭 I’m working as MERN STACK DEVELOPER<br>- 📚 I'm currently learning react-native</p>

 ###